Hydrodynamic and symbolic models of computation with advice: Computation with advice in ideal fluid motion

 Given an autonomous vector field simulating a Turing machine as in Definition \ref{def:simu}, one is tempted to use the time-parameter $t$ of an integral curve as a measure of time complexity.
 According to the definition of step-by-step simulation, the solution at time $t=k$ corresponds to the $k^{th}$ step of the algorithm.
 However, as classically treated in the literature \cite{BGP,BP}, the parameter $t$ is not a well-defined measure of time for a very simple reason.
-One can rescale the vector field $X$ defined in $M$ by considering $\tilde X=fX$ for some positive function $f\in C^\infty(M)$, so that the orbit can compute faster or slower depending on the step of the algorithm that is being simulated.
+One can rescale the vector field $X$ defined in $M$ by considering $\tilde X=fX$ for some positive function $f\in C^\infty(M)$ so that the orbit can compute faster or slower depending on the step of the algorithm that is being simulated.
 The same happens if we consider a vector field simulating a Turing machine as in Definition \ref{def:simu}, taking as the time step the values of the continuous-time parameter given by integer multiples of $K_s$.
 However, if $X$ is assumed to preserve some volume form $\mu \in \Omega^n(M)$ (where $n=\dim M$), the following proposition shows that there is a well-defined notion of time complexity.
+It captures the fact that in the conservative context, only linear speedup is possible.
+This can be heuristically intuited since non-linear speed-up along an orbit necessarily expands or contracts a small cube in flow-box coordinates near a point of that orbit.

-\begin{lemma} Let $X$ be a vector field on $M$, preserving some volume form $\mu\in \Omega^n(M)$, and simulating a Turing machine $T$ as in Definition \ref{def:simu}.
-Let $\widetilde X= f.X$, with $f\in C^\infty(M)$ a positive function, be a reparametrization of $X$ that also preserves $\mu$.
+\begin{lemma} Let $X$ be a vector field on $M$ preserving some volume form $\mu\in \Omega^n(M)$ and simulating a Turing machine $T$ as in Definition \ref{def:simu}.
+Let $\widetilde X= f\cdot X$, with $f\in C^\infty(M)$ a positive function, be a reparametrization of $X$ that also preserves $\mu$.
 Then $\widetilde X$ also satisfies Definition \ref{def:simu} with the same encoding and constants $\widetilde K_s= \frac{K_s}{f(\varphi(q_0,s))}$. \end{lemma} \begin{proof} Assume that $X$ satisfies Definition \ref{def:simu} with encoding $\varphi$ and constant $K_s$ for a given initial configuration $(q_0,s)$.
-Let $\widetilde X= f.X$ be a reparametrization of the vector field $X$ that preserves $\mu$, for some positive function $f\in C^\infty(M)$.
+Let $\widetilde X= f\cdot X$ be a reparametrization of the vector field $X$ that preserves $\mu$, for some positive function $f\in C^\infty(M)$.
 This implies that $\mathcal{L}_{\tilde X}\mu= 0$, and is equivalent to

 Contracting this equation with $X$ again, we see that a necessary and sufficient condition is that $\iota_Xdf=0$, i.e. that $f$ is a first integral of $X$.
 Let us show that $\tilde X$ satisfies Definition \ref{def:simu} with the same encoding as $X$.
 Let $(q_0,s)$ be an initial configuration of the machine $T$.
 Let $\tilde y(t)$ be the integral curve of $\tilde X$ with initial condition $\varphi(q_0,s)$, hence the solution to the system